aws-samples/amazon-cloudfront-tagbased-invalidations/README.md

 ## Tag based Invalidations in Amazon CloudFront

-This is a reference implementation on how you could implement tag-based invalidations in CloudFront.
+This is a reference implementation on how you could implement tag-based invalidations in CloudFront using CloudFormation template.

 ## Architecture